Presenters: Annie McCluskey, occupational therapist & Karl Schurr, physiotherapist, The StrokeEd Collaboration, Australia

 Number of registrants: Limited to 24 therapists because there are clinical sessions involving 8 stroke survivors and small groups of 3 therapists.
 The workshop presenters assist teams of therapists to assess and establish a training program for the 8 stroke survivors.

-Workshop manual including the PowerPoint slides and worksheets will be provided in both electronic and hard (printed) copy.
+Workshop manual including PowerPoint slides and worksheets will be provided in both electronic and hard (printed) copy.